score-json/nlohmann_json/docs/mkdocs/docs/features/types/index.md

 >
 ```

-### Behavior
+### behaviour

-The choice of `object_t` influences the behavior of the JSON class.
-With the default type, objects have the following behavior:
+The choice of `object_t` influences the behaviour of the JSON class.
+With the default type, objects have the following behaviour:

 - When all names are unique, objects will be interoperable in the sense that all software implementations receiving that object will agree on the name-value mappings.
 - When the names within an object are not unique, it is unspecified which one of the values for a given key will be chosen.
 For instance, `#!json {"key": 2, "key": 1}` could be equal to either `#!json {"key": 1}` or `#!json {"key": 2}`.